z390 Portable Mainframe Assembler and Emulator

 • for example AWHEN (C'0',C'9') defines EBCDIC digits 240-249

-• AEXIT ASELECT - exit to end of current ASELECT (for exceptions within nested AIF)
+• AEXIT ACASE - exit to end of current ACASE (for exceptions within nested AIF)

 • AELSE - define optional code block if no AWHEN block defined for current index

-• AEND - end code block for ASELECT
+• AEND - end code block for ACASE

 • Additional extension to indent label field by preceding with colon (:)

-Starting with z390 v1.4.02e, a translator has been added (linklib\zstrmac.mlc) which will read structured macro assembler source code from SYSUT1 and write standard HLASM macro assembler source code on SYSUT2.
-Starting with z390 v1.4.03, this support will be included in the z390 macro processor so no separate translation will be required to use the extensions to write structured macro code.
-The mz390 macro processor will perform the translation automatically during source input if option ZSTRMAC is on.
+• v1.4.03 the support is included in the z390 macro processor so no separate translation will be required to use the extensions to write structured macro code.
+The mz390 macro processor will perform the translation automatically during source input if option ZSTRMAC is on

-The following new programs are included for general use:
+The following source programs are included for general use:

 2. ZSTRMAC.BAT - command using %1 to set SYSUT1 input and %2 to set SYSUT2 output and translate structured macro assembler to standard HLASM macro assembler.